decoy31/ImpressionCards/README.md

-#Impression Cards
+#ImpressionCards

-The ImpressionCard project comes with sample data sets including some simple user information and sample logs for each user.
+The ImpressionCards project comes with sample data sets including some simple user information and sample logs for each user.
 The log data set describes one month of "impressions", "conversions", and "revenue" associated with each user.
 ImpressionCard aggregates the sample data into a card format, enabling quick, easy access to user information for stakeholders.